okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 - Erosion of trust
 - Customer and user dissatisfaction
 - Damage to your reputation
-- Expensive breaches and lost business, in the worst case scenario
+- Expensive breaches and lost business, in the worst-case scenario

-> **Note:** This list isn't exhaustive, and strategies for any of them are too numerous and complex to go into here.
+> **Note:** This list isn't comprehensive.
+Strategies for breaches are too numerous and complex to go into here.
 Okta intends to identify some of the critical Non-Functional Requirements (NFRs) for your IAM solution and to illustrate a few possible strategies to address them.

 See [**IAM Terminology**](/docs/concepts/iam-overview-iam-terminology/) for definitions of some terms and concepts used in this article.